ankitects/anki-manual/src/stats.md

 Easy button while studying learning/new, young, and [mature](stats.md#types-of-cards) cards.
 Anki also displays the percentage of correct reviews for each type of card.

-**Cards Types**
-This pie chart shows what percentage of your deck or collection consists of mature, unseen, young/learn, and suspended cards.
-If you wish to calculate a more precise percentage, the key shows the exact number of cards in each section, and the total number of cards is displayed to the side.

 ## Manual Analysis